seediffusion/fuge/game-guides/SFG_KOK02.md

 [Go home](/)

-# The Sightless Fighter's Guide to Knockout Kings 2002, by Seediffusion!
+# The Sightless Fighter's Guide to Knockout Kings 2002, by Stu Hughes!

 ## Introduction